EricssonResearch/calvin-base/calvin/examples/access_control_demo/README.md

 or may not be easy to achieve.

 The Hue is, by default, using ip "192.168.0.101", user "newdeveloper" and light number "1".
-Change these to reflect your settings if necessary.
+Change these settings in Scripts/part_2.calvin to reflect your settings if necessary.

-The IP Camera is by default an Axis Communications camera with ip "192.168.0.137" with username "root" and password "pass".
-Consult your camera's documentation if this does not match your setup.
+For camera, the first available webcam found will be used.

 ## Running